Columbia ISA

 1. Power on the VCR and the TV.

-3. Tune the TV to channel 3 or 4 if using a RF coax cable from the VCR.
-If using a audio/video RCA phono cable, then select "VIDEO" or "AUX" or "L1" using the TV remote control.
+3. Tune the TV to channel 3 or 4 if using a RF coax cable from the VCR to the TV.
+If using the audio/video RCA (yellow, white/red) phono cables, then select "VIDEO" or "AV" on the TV and on the VCR, "L1" or "L2" using the VCR remote control (Input Select).

 Note: In the case of an input signal from a converter box such as satellite TV or Cable TV, the VCR needs to be set on channel 3 or 4 if using an RF coax cable, or LINE input if using a audio/video cable.
 The converter box needs to be set on the channel you want to record.
 The cable connecting the converter box to the VCR input will provide the signal source.
 Make sure the VCR is set to "VCR" in the "TV/VCR" function.